vliz-be-opsci/dmbon-assistant/README.md

 [//]: <> (VISION)
 ## Our vision
 We believe that discovery relies on open and transparent management of data by following the [FAIR principles](https://www.go-fair.org/fair-principles/).
-We furthermore believe that researchers should be able to search through scientific data as if they are searching the semantic web.
+We furthermore believe that researchers should be able to search through scientific data just as easy as if they are performing a web-search.
 This means that search queries such as *"what was the water temperature during recent sightings of killer whales in the North Pacific Ocean?"*, should be made possible.
 Obviously, for scientific data to be FAIR and meaningful to allow such queries, it has to adhere to specific rules such that others can discover, filter and (re-)use the data with little effort.
 Ideally, tools should exist such that those that gather data should be able to upload and distribute meaningful data with relative ease. \